Can ASEAN broker a deal to end Myanmar violence? | DW | 23.04.2021

 The 10-member Southeast Asian regional alliance is holding a special summit on Saturday to discuss Myanmar.
 But chances of a breakthrough are slim.

-Anti-coup protesters use fire extinguisher to create smoke cover against riot police during a demonstration in Yangon
+Anti-coup protesters use fire extinguishers to create smoke cover against riot police during a demonstration in Yangon

 The Association of Southeast Asian Nations (ASEAN) bloc faces its toughest test in decades on Saturday when its leaders hold a special summit in the Indonesian capital Jakarta to discuss the political turmoil in Myanmar.